erikberglund/ProfileManagerKeyExtractor/README.md

 ## Usage

-Run this script on a manchine which has Server.app located in the Applications folder.
+Run this script on a machine which has Server.app located in the Applications folder.

 Use the `-l/--list` flag to get a list of all available KnobSets for the current version of Profile Manager: